bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 Speaker 2: 00:16:10

-So you're talking about when we were talking about L2, you're talking about changes and you're sort of casually mentioning the soft fork piece of it.
+When we were talking about L2, you're talking about changes and you're sort of casually mentioning the soft fork piece of it.
 I mean, there's not going well, there's Greg Sanders will be there and he's obviously thinking about this, but you don't really have the people at the table that are actually doing like would be pulling the soft fork together that are that really understand the lightning case, I guess.
 Maybe AJ, maybe InstaGibs.
 The list gets very short after that.